lynnlangit/gcp-essentials/4_big data_and_genomics/4h_Genomics_Pipelines/readme.md

-# Google Bioinformatics APIs & Google Batch
+# Google Batch API

-Google has made several versions of a workload batch API available over time.
+Google has made several versions of a workload batch API to control the scaling of Google Compute Engine instances (VMs) available over time.
 The latest version is listed first in the list below.

 - **Google Batch** - GA in 2022 - for more detail about using in bioinformatics, see this [link](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/2_Virtual_Machines_%26_Docker_Containers/6b_Use_Batch_API.md)
    - **Google Life Sciences** - beta, but in broad, general usage
    - **Google Pipelines (v1 and v2)** - replaced by Google Life Sciences API, also called `PAPI`, note that API calls for LS API (above) still sometimes refer to PAPI API
    - **Google Genomics** - replaced by Google Pipelines API

+---

 ## Understanding Google Batch